Marko Perković: Beginning and Moli mala (1991–1995)

 It was while he was defending his home village that Perković became inspired to write one of the most popular songs during the war, "Bojna Čavoglave" ("Čavoglave battalion"), which launched his music career.
-The song portrays Thompson and his comrades defending the village of Čavoglave.
+The song portrays Perković and his comrades defending the village of Čavoglave from Serb rebel forces.
 It was first played on Radio Split on New Year's Eve 1991, and two weeks later, it won the radio station's contest for "most patriotic song".
 Eduard Gracin, music editor for Radio Split at the time, reportedly said that Perković had no intention to profit from it or to pursue a music career.
 A music video, filmed by a local television station, aired on Croatian Radiotelevision, and the newspapers Slobodna Dalmacija and Nedjeljna Dalmacija helped popularize it.
 The song quickly became a symbol of Croatian nationalism, and it helped raise the morale of Croatian soldiers; it eventually became Perković's trademark.

-In 1992, Perković released his debut album, Moli mala ("pray, baby"), on Croatia Records, with producer Tonči Huljić.
+In 1992, Perković released his debut album, Moli mala ("Pray, Baby"), on Croatia Records, with producer Tonči Huljić.
 It includes contributions from his future wife, pop singer Danijela Martinović.
 The songs, based on his experiences, focused on heartbreak and war.
 By this time, Perković had left the army, and he performed with other musicians as part of the anti-war concert tour Rock za Hrvatsku, though he briefly returned to military service in 1995 to participate in Operation Storm.

-Breakthrough with Geni kameni and E, moj narode (1995–2006)
+Breakthrough with Geni kameni and E, moj narode (1995–2005)

 In 1995, Perković started working on his second studio album, Vrijeme škorpiona, which he released the same year.
 The song "Anica − Kninska kraljica" gained attention for its patriotic theme.
 The following year, he issued the record Geni kameni, with the title track becoming another breakthrough.
 Through his subsequent albums, Vjetar s Dinare in 1998 and E, moj narode in 2002, Perković became a symbol of Croatian patriotism.
 His song "Lijepa li si" became an unofficial Croatian anthem, and he later re-recorded it with Alen Vitasović, Mladen Grdović, Mate Bulić, Miroslav Škoro, and Giuliano.
-In 2011, it was named the best Croatian patriotic song by Narodni Radio.
+In 2011, it was named the best Croatian patriotic song by Narodni radio.
 Other songs from E, moj narode gained significant popularity, including "Prijatelji", "Neću izdat ja", "Moj Ivane", and "Iza devet sela", which interpolates ABBA's "Super Trouper".
 The album was certified diamond in Croatia, with over 60,000 copies sold.

 After the 2000 Croatian parliamentary election, a left-wing government was formed, led by the president of the Social Democratic Party, Ivica Račan, last secretary-general of the League of Communists of Croatia and a prominent leader in Croatia's push for independence.
 Perković experienced a boost in popularity after embracing right-wing critics of Račan's cabinet, who protested the government's cooperation with the International Criminal Tribunal for the former Yugoslavia (ICTY) in extraditing indicted war criminals.
 During this period, Perković made obscene comments about Račan and then-Croatian President, Stjepan Mesić, in his concerts.